picolll/Tic-tac-toe/README.md

-# Tic-tac-toe
+# tic-tac-toe
-My version of Tic-tac-toe
+My version of tic-tac-toe